-Right now it’s been pretty tricky keeping the kids entertained all the time.
-I do this kind of stuff a lot so I should theoretically have 100 ideas up my sleeve and I do have a lot ideas but I’m also trying to balance doing stuff with the kids with work, housework and keeping us all vaguely sane – it’s not always that easy!
+I do this kind of stuff a lot so I should theoretically have 100 ideas up my sleeve and I do have a lot ideas but I’ve also been trying to balance doing stuff with the kids with work, housework and keeping us all vaguely sane – it’s not always that easy!

 We couldn’t find everything but we certainly had a good time trying!